 - Add in the tomatoes and sauté for another 5 minutes.

-- Once the tomatoes have softened and all the flavours have infused, add in the lentils and stir for 2 minutes.
+- Once the tomatoes have softened and all the flavours have infused, add in the lentils and stir for a couple of minutes.

-- Add in the water or stock 500ml at a time.
+- Add in the water/stock 500ml at a time.
 This should be added every 5-7 minutes, stirring occasionally.

-- Add salt to taste and dress with coriander.
+- Add salt to taste and dress with coriander just before serving.

 It’s nice served with some warm bread and/or fermented vegetable salad.